 Recent Regulations and Resources

 There are many non-profit organizations that provide free or low-cost services to support small businesses.
 Many are specialized in the types of businesses they support, such as healthy food businesses, businesses interested in exporting, or women-owned businesses.
 Contact the Business Action Center for additional information.

 There is no substitute for expert advice.
-Visit a New Jersey Small Business Development Center (SBDC) near you for help with growing your business.
+Visit a New Jersey Small Business Development Center near you for help with growing your business.
 Receive free, hands-on guidance on business planning, taxes, marketing, and much more.
-To learn your local SBDC regional office, call 1-800-Jersey-7 or chat with us.

 ResearchwithNJ.com is a free database for businesses and entrepreneurs to search for experts in science, technology, engineering and mathematics (STEM) and learn about their professional backgrounds, publications, and achievements.
 It also contains information about research departments and specializations of six participating New Jersey universities: New Jersey Institute of Technology, Princeton University, Rutgers University, Rowan University, Stevens Institute of Technology and Montclair State University.

 A Chamber of Commerce is a business network that connects its members with ideas, resources, and each other.
 Chambers of Commerce also frequently lobby on behalf of businesses for laws and policies that are favorable to its members.
 A Chamber can be organized around a specific region, such as businesses located in Morris County, around a specific type of business, or around another affinity, such as an ethnic group.
 Find a Chamber that suits you and your business.

 New Jersey has a huge amount of talent, including professionals who can provide expertise to support and protect your business.
 A few of the common types of professional assistance that are utilized by business owners include: